Narratological Algorithmic Lenses

 narratological-api | FastAPI, Uvicorn | Programmatic access for downstream systems and microservice calls | REST API |

-narratological-frontend | React, Vite, TypeScript | Interactive exploration with visual framework selection and threshold tuning | Web UI |
+narratological-web | React, Vite, TypeScript | Interactive visualization dashboard with framework selection | Web UI |

 Diagnostic Output: Beyond Classification